 That being said, it is good to point out that collaborative learning is not an entirely new interactive learning trend.
 Teachers have been using this approach for many years.
-With technological advancements, however, the type of activities used and tools that facilitate this learning model have changed.
+With technological advancements, however, the type of activities used and tools that facilitate this learning model have changed, and apps are now available for simple entrepreneurship course queries such as how to find out if your business name is taken.
 Primarily, the advent of virtual communication technology has opened ways for students to collaborate outside of the physical classroom and beyond the school day.

 Schools do not have to spend top dollar on sophisticated EdTech to facilitate collaborative learning.
 Sometimes all it takes is a little creativity, as Rockingham County Middle School has demonstrated (Winske, n.d.).
 When Rockingham’s students collaborated with a classroom in Sweden, neither school had a video conferencing system.
 To work around this issue, Christy Barham, the instructional Technologist Specialist at Rockingham, designed a collaborative suite using Skype, Wiki, Voice Threads, Crocodoc (similar to Google Docs) to connect the classrooms.

 Students in this day and age are easily distracted.
 In fact, studies show that the majority of students have used their digital devices for non-classroom activities (McCoy, 2016).
 This is why it has become pertinent to engage them in more active learning activities such as experiential learning.